 - The maximum number of authors of an article can be three (03)

-- The authors are required to provide an undertaking that the research articles has neither been published nor under consideration for publication elsewhere.
+- The authors are required to provide an undertaking that the research articles have neither been published nor under consideration for publication elsewhere.

 - Manuscripts will be reviewed by at least two approved editors/reviewers.
 This process may take 4-8 months.